Brandon Tsay wants to use his celebrity to help heal his community

 "We need to see how much support we're getting from the community and what their needs are," he said.

-Separately, the Tsay family has raised over $1 million through a GoFundMe, from more than 10,000 individual donors, to pay for hospital bills and other needs for the Monterey Park victims and their families.
+Separately, the APCF worked with other AAPI nonprofits to raise over $1 million through a GoFundMe, from more than 11,000 individual donors, to pay for hospital bills and other needs for the Monterey Park victims and their families.

 Tsay jumps into action